 Nightlife is not to be missed in Boystown, with its kaleidoscope of places to go after dark from low-key dive bars to drag show venues to lively dance clubs.
 Beyond the bar scene, a gut-busting night out is assured at the Laugh Factory, a popular comedy club in a city famous for its comedy scene.
 Prepare for a night of raunchy humour at The Annoyance Theatre, known for its bawdy musicals and comedy shows.

-Foto de André Lage Freitas (CC BY-SA 4.0) modificada
+foto de André Lage Freitas (CC BY-SA 4.0) modificada

 A brief history of Boystown in Chicago